benoleary/LesHouchesParserClasses_CPP/LHPC_CPP/README.LHPC_CPP.txt

- The intended use of LhefParser is that an instance of the class is constructed with the name of the LHEF-format file that it should open, then readNextEvent() is called for as long as necessary. the readNextEvent() function returns false when the file can no longer be read, which in normal circumstances is when the end of the file has been reached, though reading stops as soon as an event is found which is not in the valid format, either by
+ The intended use of LhefParser is that an instance of the class is constructed with the name of the LHEF-format file that it should open, then readNextEvent() is called for as long as necessary.
+The readNextEvent() function returns false when the file can no longer be read, which in normal circumstances is when the end of the file has been reached, though reading stops as soon as an event is found which is not in the valid format, either by